loafoflead/tbg/README.txt

             removetag: [all/rand/specific tag] (similar to the take command, only with tags as opposed to items)
             null: [do nothing]

+            **NEW**

+            unlock: [dir/obj] (note: this tag essentially emulates the '/unlock' command and so retains the syntax from that command.)
+            emulate: [command] (any command the player can type can be emulated using this tag)
+            end: (ends the game)
+            wait: [Whole number] waits the specified number of seconds.
+            name: [new name] changes the player's name to specified new name
+            bio: [new bio] chnages the player's bio to specified new bio
+            flush: prints all text to the screen prematurely
+            use: [interactable tag] (similar to the '/use' command)
+            op: [true/false] changes whether or not the player is an operator

         say*: the say command contains a few special tags, for example writing: say:hello #name#! how are you?, will print the text replacing '#name#' with the player's name.
         Currently the tags include:
             - #name#: the player's name
             - #bio#: the player's bio
             - #room#: the current room
+            - #desc#: the current room's description
             - #fun#: the player's fun

         To chain multiple tags together, simply place a '+' sign in between them, as follows: